Anti-de Sitter space: Spacetime in general relativity

-As a result, in general relativity, the familiar Newtonian equation of gravity $\textstyle F = G \frac{m_1 m_2}{r^2}$ (i.e. gravitation pull between two objects equals the gravitational constant times the product of their masses divided by the square of the distance between them) is merely an approximation of the gravity effects seen in general relativity.
-However this approximation becomes inaccurate in extreme physical situations, like relativistic speeds (light, in particular), or large, very dense masses.
+As a result, in general relativity, the familiar Newtonian equation of gravity $\textstyle F = G \frac{m_1 m_2}{r^2}$ (i.e., the gravitational pull between two objects equals the gravitational constant times the product of their masses divided by the square of the distance between them) is merely an approximation of the gravity effects seen in general relativity.
+However this approximation becomes inaccurate in extreme physical situations, like relativistic speeds (light, in particular), or very large & dense masses.